Can I enter a multi-part work such as a diptych or triptych?

 Is there a theme?

-No. There is a theme to link other elements of the festival (“The history of the future”), but this does not apply to the Open exhibitions.
+No. There is a theme to link other elements of the festival, but this does not apply to the Open exhibitions.

 What style of work are the judges looking for?

 No particular styles are favoured, but please note it is a Contemporary Open as opposed to a general open exhibition.

 Is there a maximum size of work you will accept?

 We can accommodate canvasses up to (roughly) 72 inches wide.
 There is limited floor space in the mezzanine gallery at Warrington Museum, so sculptures (including plinths which must be supplied by the artists) must protrude by no more than 30 inches.